Shoresh613/rocm-strix-halo/README.md

 echo amdgpu | sudo tee /etc/modules-load.d/amdgpu.conf
 ```

-It could be that it is still blacklisted.
+But if it still doesn't find it, it could be that it is still blacklisted.
 Find out:

 ```bash
 grep -R "blacklist amdgpu" /etc/modprobe.d